For those who are interested in such things, shown below is a before-and-after of my Origin of Sight opening. A lot can change in a year!

-She glared up at him, cheek already bruising and top lip were split.
+She glared up at him, cheek already bruising and top lip split.

 They should have left.
 Retaliation would only make things worse.
-But the waking dream, or whatever it had been, was ringing in Nefrál’s head.
-Amur having killed her in the dream melded with Amur striking Mythala in the now, rolling into a single tangled skein of resentment.
+But the waking dream, or whatever it had been, still rang in Nefrál’s head.
+The memory of Amur hurting her in the dream melded with Amur striking Mythala in the present, and rolled into a single tangled skein of resentment.

-She stepped in front of him.
+Nefrál stepped between them.
 Courage she was not well acquainted with, but anger was a willing substitute, drowning out both fear and sense.

-“You shouldn’t hit the natives,” Nefrál said.
-Throwback or not, she matched his height.
+“You shouldn’t hit the drudges,” she said.
+Anomaly or not, she matched his height.

 Amur scowled at her.
 “Get drowned.”

 His head snapped back.
-She went for him again, but this time Amur, swearing, anticipated her strike.
+She went for him again, but this time Amur anticipated her strike.
 He attuned, his form blurring, and Nefrál knew she was about to lose.
 A heavy blue fist swung towards her face, and she moved instinctively to block it.
-Her hand closed around his wrist, and for a drawn-out moment she felt the twin beat of his pulse beneath the skin.
+Her hand closed around his wrist, and for a strangely drawn-out moment she felt the twin beat of his pulse beneath skin.